Shubhamvis98/kali-pinephone/README.md

-# Kali Phosh for PinePhone and other Qcom Phones
+# Kali Phosh for PinePhone and Qcom Phones

 ```
 -----------------------------------------